wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     _the relevant shares_ means shares issued by a society in compliance with subsection (1) of [section 29][51] or [section 70][117].

-##### 2

-*   Neither at the time when the relevant shares are issued, nor at any other time before the end of the relevant period of 5 years, shall the terms regarding the rate of interest, participation in profits, contribution to losses, or rights on a termination or dissolution be, either as a whole or separately, more favourable for those shares than for any other shares in the society.
+*   2 Neither at the time when the relevant shares are issued, nor at any other time before the end of the relevant period of 5 years, shall the terms regarding the rate of interest, participation in profits, contribution to losses, or rights on a termination or dissolution be, either as a whole or separately, more favourable for those shares than for any other shares in the society.

-##### 3

-*   Until the end of the relevant period of 5 years, the society shall not give effect to or recognise any transfer of the relevant shares by the person to whom they were issued, and the terms attaching to those shares shall so provide:
+*   3 Until the end of the relevant period of 5 years, the society shall not give effect to or recognise any transfer of the relevant shares by the person to whom they were issued, and the terms attaching to those shares shall so provide:

     provided that this clause shall not prevent the society from giving effect to any transmission of those shares by operation of law.

-##### 4

-*   Until the end of the relevant period of 5 years, and so long as the society is not terminated or dissolved, the society shall not repay the sum subscribed for the relevant shares or any part of that sum, and the terms attaching to those shares shall so provide.
+*   4 Until the end of the relevant period of 5 years, and so long as the society is not terminated or dissolved, the society shall not repay the sum subscribed for the relevant shares or any part of that sum, and the terms attaching to those shares shall so provide.

-##### 5(1)

-*   If at any time before the end of the relevant period of 5 years there is a failure to comply with clauses 2 to 4 of this schedule in relation to any of the relevant shares, the Registrar may, subject to the succeeding provisions of this Schedule, apply to the court for the appointment of a liquidator under [Part 16][329] of the Companies Act 1993\.
+*   5(1) If at any time before the end of the relevant period of 5 years there is a failure to comply with clauses 2 to 4 of this schedule in relation to any of the relevant shares, the Registrar may, subject to the succeeding provisions of this Schedule, apply to the court for the appointment of a liquidator under Part 16 of the Companies Act 1993\.

     (2) Not less than 1 month before making the application, the Registrar shall send to the society notice of his or her decision, and may, if he or she thinks fit, afford to the society an opportunity of submitting, as an alternative to the liquidation of the society under the [Companies Act 1993][249], proposals for---